 Epilepsy, for example, is fairly common in many different dog breeds, across many ages.
 Dogs can be and have been diagnosed with epilepsy from as young as six months old, to as old as six years.

 There are seizure risks with younger pups just as much as with older ones.
 Younger pups require more food, so not eating for a longer period of time can cause a sudden drop in blood sugar levels, which can lead to seizures.

 Diabetes is another common condition that comes with seizure risks.
-Once again, this is because of high or low blood sugar levels.
+Once again, this is because of low blood sugar levels.
 Diabetes mellitus (in particular) is more commonly diagnosed in dogs that are slightly older – mid-to-old-aged dogs.
 Because of this, diabetes-based seizures are more likely to occur in older dogs.